syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/GettingStarted.md

 To add control manually in C#, follow the given steps:

-1) Create a C# or VB application via Visual Studio.
+1. Create a C# or VB application via Visual Studio.

-2) Add the following required assembly reference to the project:
+2. Add the following required assembly reference to the project:

     * Syncfusion.Shared.Base

-3) Include the required namespace.
+3. Include the required namespace.

+{% capture codesnippet1 %}
 {% tabs %}

 {% highlight c# %}